bdwashbu/ScalaAsm/README.md

 }
 ```

 Here we see PUSH definitions straight from the Intel x86 specification, and we see that the definitions look similiar.
 The "Op/En" field is very important here.
-Op/En along with the opcode gives us enough information to completely implement the instruction!
+As seen in the code above, Op/En along with the opcode gives us enough information to completely implement the instruction!

 ![Alt text](/example/push.png "PUSH examples")